Living on Campus

 - Residence Life Calendar

-The online housing application and dining plan selection process will open on Monday, March 16 at 4:00 PM EDT for incoming first-year and transfer students.
+The online housing application and dining plan selection process for incoming first-year and transfer students begins mid-March 2021.

 All newly admitted Butler University students must fill out the housing application regardless of whether they plan to live on campus or commute from home.